 Photo: Patrick Allen

 Callum Smart attracted wide public attention at the age of thirteen having won the strings category of the 2010 BBC Young Musicians Competition and becoming the top European prize-winner in the Menuhin Competition.
 He has since appeared with orchestras including the BBC National Orchestra of Wales, Calgary Philharmonic, European Union Chamber Orchestra, the Philharmonia Orchestra and the Royal Philharmonic Orchestra with conductors such as Grant Llewellyn and Vasily Petrenko.
-Recent recital and chamber performances include the Dvorak Festival in Prague, Menuhin Festival in Gstaad, the Valdres Sommersymfoni Festival, the Cheltenham Festival, London’s Wigmore Hall, Konzerthaus Berlin and the Auditorium du Louvre in Paris.
+Recital and chamber performances include the Dvorak Festival in Prague, Menuhin Festival in Gstaad, the Valdres Sommersymfoni Festival, the Cheltenham Festival, London’s Wigmore Hall, Konzerthaus Berlin and the Auditorium du Louvre in Paris.

 Callum Smart attracted wide public attention at the age of thirteen having won the strings category of the 2010 BBC Young Musicians Competition performing Mendelssohn’s Violin Concerto with the BBC National Orchestra of Wales and Vasily Petrenko.
 In the same year he went on to become the top European prize-winner at the Menuhin Competition and now enjoys critical acclaim for his lyrical and accomplished interpretations.